-In 2017 Half of Taxpayers Paid 97% of all Federal Income Taxes
+In 2017, Half of all Taxpayers Paid 97% of all Federal Income Taxes

-Half of taxpayers paid 97% of All Federal income taxes
+Half of all taxpayers paid 97% of All Federal income taxes

-In 2017, the top 50% income earners paid 97% of federal tax income, while the bottom 50% paid 3%.
-The top 5% paid about 60% of total income taxes, with the highest burden falling on the top 1%.
-The top 1% even paid more taxes than the whole bottom 90%; the top 1% paid 38.5% of all taxes compared to 29.9 for the bottom 90%.
+In 2017, the top 50 percent of income earners paid 97 percent of federal tax income, while the bottom 50 percent only paid 3 percent.
+Looking at different groups, the top 5 percent paid about 60 percent of total income taxes, with the highest-burden falling on the top 1 percent.
+The top 1 percent even paid more taxes than the whole bottom 90 percent — the top 1 percent paid 38.5 percent of all taxes compared to 29.9 percent for the bottom 90 percent.

-In 2017 the top 1% had the highest effective average income tax rate of 26.8% compared with 4% faced by the bottom 50%.
-All income levels in the top 50% pay a higher income tax rate compared to individuals in the bottom 50%.
+Apart from paying the majority of tax revenue, the rich also face higher tax rates.
+That is they pay a higher proportion of their income compared to low-income taxpayers.
+In 2017 the top 1 percent had the highest effective average income tax rate — of 26.8 percent — while the bottom 50 percent faced a tax rate of 4 percent.
+All income levels in the top 50 percent paid a higher income tax rate compared to individuals in the bottom 50 percent.

 The idea that the rich do not pay their fair share — however fair is defined — is not rooted in truth.
 According to IRS data, the US tax code is progressive.
 High-income earners do not only pay the majority of income taxes, but they also face higher tax revenues than low-income taxpayers.